aws-deepracer/aws-deepracer-webserver-pkg/README.md

 ## Launch files

 The `webserver_publisher_node` provides the core functionality to launch the FLASK server and respond to the FLASK API calls.
-The  `webserver_pkg_launch.py` is also included in this package and gives an example of how to launch the nodes independently from the core application.
+The  `webserver_pkg_launch.py`, included in this package, and provides an example demonstrating how to launch the nodes independently from the core application.

     from launch import LaunchDescription
     from launch_ros.actions import Node